teebrin/error-context/README.md

 ### StackTrace

-Because `std::stacktrace` is very new (C++23) and not available to most C++ code, a non-standard, non-portable version of a `StackTrace` is provided within this library.
+Because `std::stacktrace` is very new (C++23) and not available to most C++ code base, a non-standard, non-portable version of a `StackTrace` is provided within this library.
 When C++23 becomes more mainstream, it is planned to migrate towards the `std` version.

 ### Support for Windows